wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 e-folding timescale, ``tau`` are ``[-3.5,3.5]`` (in log Gyr) and the range of ``logsfr`` normalizations go from ``[-3,3.0]`` in :math:`\log M_{\odot}` yr\ :math:`^{-1}`.

+The default behavior is the SFR decaying exponentially with lookback time.
+This can be changed (i.e. exponential growth with lookback time) by changing the ``sign`` variable to -1 in the ``exponential`` star formation history class in ``sfh.py``.

 ``sfh = ’double_powerlaw’``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~